TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ProgressiveNonstopLifebar

+When enabled, The lifebar gets more difficult based on how many stages in a player is.
+Affects the NonStop play mode.

 Possible values are ``0``(Off) or ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, ``7``, ``8``, and ``9``(Insanity).

 Default value: 0

 ### ProgressiveStageLifebar

+When enabled, The lifebar gets more difficult based on how many stages in a player is.
+Affects the Regular play mode.

 Possible values are ``0``(Off) or ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, ``7``, ``8``, and ``9``(Insanity).